 The University of New Hampshire School of Law integrates traditional courses with the practical skills necessary for practicing law.
 We take you beyond the traditional course list with increasingly complex and professional work available through externships, clinics, independent studies and research.
 Juris Doctor students also have the opportunity to participate in Appellate Moot Court and Trial Moot Court competitions as well as edit and write for several publications, including the University of New Hampshire Law Review and IDEA®: The Intellectual Property Law Review.
 As a result, students gain both a thorough academic grounding and an opportunity to develop and actually use hands-on-skills.

-By second semester in the first year, UNH School of Law students can begin shaping their future by selecting electives in particular concentrations such as social justice, business and e-Commerce, family, patent, trademarks and copyrights, and international law.
+By second semester in the first year, UNH Law students can begin shaping their future by selecting electives in particular concentrations such as public policy & social justice, business, patent law, trademarks and copyrights, and criminal law.

 In addition to the JD, UNH Law also offers freestanding graduate degrees and joint JD/LLM degrees in three areas: Intellectual Property, Commerce and Technology, and International Criminal Law and Justice.